-- The Departmental Bid Adjudication Committee considers the report and recommendations made by the Bid Evaluation Committee which performed the evaluation of the bid. - □ The Bid Evaluation Committee should be cross-functional and should comprise of supply chain practitioners and officials from the user department requiring the goods /services. - □ Should a member declare a conflict of interest at any stage, the member may not be part of the Bid Evaluation Committee and must be replaced by a member of suitable expertise. - □ The Committee will assess the process followed in making the recommendation to ensure that the SCM policy have been complied with in full. - □ The Committee will obtain clarity from members of the Bid Evaluation Committee if required. - □ The Committee shall approve the recommendation submitted and award the contract if delegated to do so by the Accounting Officer up to a certain threshold. - □ If the Committee, other than the Accounting Officer, is not delegated to award a specific bid, it shall comment on the recommendations made to it by the evaluation committee and forward it together with the report to the
+- The Departmental Bid Adjudication Committee considers the report and recommendations made by the Bid Evaluation Committee which performed the evaluation of the bid. - □ The Committee will assess the process followed in making the recommendation to ensure that the SCM policy have been complied with in full. - □ The Committee will obtain clarity from members of the Bid Evaluation Committee if required. - The Committee shall approve the recommendation submitted and award the contract if delegated to do so by the Accounting Officer up to a certain threshold. - □ If the Committee, other than the Accounting Officer, is not delegated to award a specific bid, it shall comment on the recommendations made to it by the evaluation committee and forward it together with the report to the Accounting Officer who shall finally award the contract. - All award structures shall refer the recommendation back when they do not agree with the recommendation to endeavour to sort out the differences if they are process related. - □ Should the award structures other than the Accounting Officer not agree with the recommendations made by the Bid Evaluation Committee, only the Accounting Officer may make the final award. - □ A quorum for the meeting shall be 50% plus 1 of the members appointed.